b1collector/elixir-kata/apps/kata02_karate_chop/README.md

 and lower bound to create a window for the function to work within.

 Going in this direction made things complicated.
 The code is shorter but also harder to read.
-I had to wrestle with off-by-one errors and wierd edge cases.
+I had to wrestle with off-by-one errors and weird edge cases.
 I was also not able to use pattern matching as effectively.

 ## Day 03